WPT 131 - SMAW (ARC) Welding II

 Course Description

-This course provides the student with advanced theory and application of Shielded Metal Arc Welding (SMAW) techniques in the flat, horizontal and vertical positions using "fast freeze" and "low hydrogen" electrodes.
+Building on the skills and knowledge learned from WPT 130, this course provides students with advanced theory and application of Shielded Metal Arc Welding (SMAW) moving into vertical and overhead positions.
 Topics include weld quality, inspection, power sources, and troubleshooting.
+Students will also learn the basics of carbon arc cutting, hard surfacing and plasma cutting.
 Group 2 course.

 Credit Hours